 More than product analytics

 Part of the reason why Haven chose Amplitude was its move into the broader digital analytics space.
 The Haven team also welcomes that Amplitude is constantly iterating on its platform and regularly adding new features.
-Dan cites cart analysis as one of the newer features that has been useful for the team.
+Dan cites as one of the newer features that has been useful for the team.
 According to Dan, cart analysis is similar to enhanced e-commerce in GA, but “It’s far more flexible.”

 Are you considering switching from GA to a unified product and web analytics platform?
-Learn why teams pick Amplitude over GA4.
+Learn

 Four tips for an easy migration